 Sports play a central role in the lives of men and women across the United States.
 Whether you play on a pick-up team in your neighborhood or on a college or professional team, chances are one day you will get injured.
 Siatta B. Dunbar, DO, CAQSM, specializes in sports medicine at her practice in Burnsville, Minnesota.
-Call or book your appointment today.
+Book an appointment by giving us a call today.

 The adult human body is made up of numerous complex, interconnected biological systems — including more than 200 bones and 600 skeletal muscles.
 It’s no wonder that when athletes play sports or exercise, accidents and injuries can and do happen.

 You’ve probably heard about the health risks related to living a sedentary lifestyle.
 Activity or exercise strengthens our bones, ligaments, tendons, and muscles through a process called remodeling, which involves a continuous cycle of breaking down and building up of tissue.
 When this process becomes imbalanced and more tissue breakdown takes place than tissue buildup, an overuse injury occurs.